• Skip to primary navigation

 Note- If you don't have a food processor, don't panic.
 Just whisk together the dry ingredients, then cut in the butter with a pastry cutter or fork.
 Next, add in the egg and vanilla until well combined.

-Form it into a disc and wrap it in plastic wrap or put in a sealed baggie and let it get cold in the fridge, I usually let mine sit in the fridge from a few hours to overnight.
+Form it into a disc and wrap it in plastic wrap, or put it in a sealed baggie and let it get cold in the fridge.
+I usually let mine sit in the fridge for a few hours up to overnight.

 Rolling out the pie dough

 Once the crust gets nice and cold, it should be firm enough to roll out.
-If it’s too hard to roll out or is cracking, let it rest on the counter 30 minutes or even add in 1 tsp. of cold water if needed.
+If it’s too hard to roll out or cracking, let it rest on the counter for 30 minutes or add 1 teaspoon of cold water if needed.

-Place the crust on a large piece of parchment paper and cover with plastic wrap.
+Place the crust on a large piece of parchment paper and cover it with plastic wrap.

 Make sure you have your pie pan greased and sprinkled with arrowroot, then use your rolling pin to roll up the crust…